A Measure of Mobility

 The photo shows me with Hans Eijkelboom during an opening (March 23 2024) at the Kröller-Müller Museum.

 The mobile sculpture in my hand I call staff.
 The wood of this staff (#103) was felled by beavers and delivered to my studio by rivers.
+Staff #103 is in a private collection.

 André Cadere would have turned 90 this year.